 The Different Skillsets of Interpreters and Translators

 Both of these jobs require skills that take years of training and experience to master.
-When it comes down to each job itself, the descriptions of an interpreter and translator are so different that the challenges faced by them on the job (and the skills they need) are also perceivably differently.
+When it comes down to each job itself, the descriptions of an interpreter and translator are so different than the challenges faced by them on the job (and the skills they need) are also perceivably different.

 Translators have to be intimately familiar with the written form of each language they translate to and from.
 For starters, languages do not all use the same Latin alphabet system that we use in English script.
 Arabic, for example, uses cursive, joined letters that you read right-to-left instead of left-to-right.
 There are also many nuances as to when you need to join these letters and when you don’t, and some of the letters have multiple forms depending on which letter comes before or after.

 Every language and script is different, and each has its own idiosyncrasies that make translation difficult.
 As such, the translator needs to be extraordinarily experienced in the written forms of the languages they translate in.